-Eco Barge Clean Seas in partnership with BHP Billiton Mitsubishi Alliance (BMA) held their sixth Mackay Coastal Clean Up from 23-24 May.
+Eco Barge Clean Seas in partnership with BHP Billiton Mitsubishi Alliance (BMA) held their sixth Mackay Coastal Clean Up.

 Reef Catchments teamed up as part of the initiative and were out in full force at the Reef Catchments formally adopted clean-up beach, Town Beach.

 Event organiser Libby Edge said the event was a massive success, with 4.8 tonne of marine debris was removed from 12 beaches thanks to the 326 volunteers who helped clean our coastline from Shoal Point to Cape Palmerston during the weekend-long event.

 The Saturday was World Turtle Day ® and it was very fitting that the Mackay Coastal Clean Up volunteers helped to clean local beaches to ultimately protect our local marine life and sea turtles from marine debris.

 Bucasia resident and volunteer Nicola Oliver said her family really enjoyed the chance to spend time together.